scipy/scipy/doc/source/dev/toolchain.rst

     more of an issue for NumPy than SciPy, as the latter has only a small C API and is compiled against by far fewer projects than NumPy.
-Additionally, using a newer toolset means that users of libraries that compile C++ code (as SciPy does) might also need a newer Microsoft Visual C++ Redistributable, which might have to be distributed to them [13]_.
+Additionally, using a newer toolset means that users of libraries that compile C++ code (as SciPy does) might also need a newer Microsoft Visual C++ `Redistributable`_, which might have to be distributed to them.

     Summing up, the minimal requirement for the MSVC compiler resp. toolset per SciPy version was determined predominantly by the oldest supported CPython